Skip to content

 Community-built bench projects are nothing new; neighbors in Chattanooga, Kansas City, Portland and beyond have led independent initiatives since at least 2016.
 In the past two years, campaigns have gotten larger — and inspired do-gooding copycats.

 Advocates from Reconnect Rochester installed their first “bus stop cubes” more than a decade ago.
-The upstate New York group’s toolkit expanded quickly, now including benches adapted from streetside concrete tree barriers.
+After a pilot program with seasonal cubes made from high pressured wood, they have installed more than 50 all weather cubes made from fiberglass.
 Regardless of the design, Reconnect Rochester’s benches provide far more than a place to sit.
 They support a broader mission to improve public transit, enabling a “more pleasant, appealing, and accessible” experience for all riders, according to the organization.
+Their focus on the importance of bus stop seating was key to a pressure campaign that led to the city of Rochester implementing a bus stop improvement program.

 Reconnect Rochester publishes a guide to request a seat, inviting neighbors, small businesses, and neighborhood organizations to participate.
 All that is required is that installations are ADA-compliant, supported by property owners adjacent to the bench, and maintain a state of good condition.